-Gas cans may seem simple in principle, but the right design can mean the difference between safe transportation of harmful gasoline and dealing with a spill.
-The best gas cans do more than just carrying the dangerous liquid around on the go.
+Gas cans may seem simple in principle, but the right design can mean the difference between safe transportation of gasoline and dealing with a harmful spill.
+The best gas cans do more than just carry the dangerous liquid around on the go.
 They keep the gasoline contained and sealed until you are ready for it.
 That is why this top pick gets the job done with a few unique features you won’t find on most other options.

 The No-Spill 1450 5-Gallon Poly Gas Can is the perfect containment vessel for dangerous liquids like gasoline.
 Using a thumb button control for precise pouring, the can prevents random spills and leaks with a durable container.
 The 7/8-inch spout fits into many pouring spaces as well.
 Coming in at five gallons, this can is a good option for use with heavy machinery or around the home.